xmayeur/thermostatOnM5Stack/README.md

         - mode: OFF -> ON -> AUTO mode switch
     - in edit mode:
         - plus / minus / OK buttons

+## Events

+- Publish Temperature and humidity topics every 5 minutes:
+    - `thermostat/temperature`
+    - `thermostat/humidity`

+- Subscribe to configuration update commands
+    - `thermostat/dayTemp`:  integer, day temperature target in Celsius degrees
+    - `thermostat/nightTemp`: integer, night temperature target in Celsius degrees
+    - `thermostat/timeZone`: integer, time_zone (e.g. CET = 2)
+    - `thermostat/timeoutScreen`: integer, timeout in seconds before display dims
+    - `thermostat/weekSchedule`:
+      a json object with the weekly schedule of periods defining the day temperature targets as an array[7,n] of {"start..., "end":...} key value pairs dictionary, like:
+      ```
+        [
+            [{"start": "0800", "end": "1000"}, {"start": "1730", "end": "2300"} ],
+            [],...
+        ]
+      ```
+      where index 0 of the outer array correspond to Monday periods, index 1 to Tuesday periods, etc.
+      In the above example, the Monday temperature will be regulated on the day temperature between 8AM and 10AM and between 5:30PM and 11PM, else it will be regulated on the night temperature target.